KatherineMth/Appendix/README.md

-# this is the appendix foe the papaer "  "
+this is the appendix for the paper "  "